kenan456/Weather-App/README.md

 ## Quick Start

-Visit *Weather Forecast* at the following link: https://kenan456.github.io/Weather-App/
+Visit the *Weather Forecast app* at the following link: https://kenan456.github.io/Weather-App/

 ## Disclaimer
 **Please note that the app uses the basic plan for the GeoDB Cities API, which limits the number of API requests.
 If a city doesn’t appear in the search results right away, I kindly request trying again after a moment**.